JosephIsaacTurner/MCAT_Study/Missed_Questions.md

 Explanation: Only gases or aqueous solutions are included in the equilibrium constant expression.
 Solids and liquids are not included.

+### Question 6

+**Q:** Is the reaction `6CO2 + 6H2O + light -> C6H12O6 + 6O2` spontaneous, and does it increase/decrease entropy? `ΔG = +686 kcal/mol`.

+**A:** The reaction is nonspontaneous and decreases entropy.
+It is nonspontaneous because ΔG is positive, and it decreases entropy because the products are more ordered than the reactants (solid glucose vs gaseous CO2, and fewer moles).

+### Question 7

+**Q:** If the rate constant is in the units of s^-1, what is the order of the reaction?

+**A:** First order; Rate is always in units of M/s, so if S^-1 is the rate constant, the order is 1 to make the units match.
+Similarly, if

+### Question 8

+**Q:** When phosphoric acid is titrated with a strong base, which of the following is the predominant compound present at the third equivalence point?

+**A:** Dihydrogen phosphate

+### Question 9

+**Q:** A molecule that picks up a proton is an:

+**A:**Both a Bronsted-Lowry base and a Lewis base, but not an Arrhenius base.

+### Question 10

+**Q:** Atomic oxygen is extremely reactive and not found in any significant quality on Earth's surface, because:

+**A:** It is a free radical (though it has six valence electrons, two are unpaired because of Hund's rule)

+### Question 11

+**Q:** In Potassium Nitrate, what is the oxidation state of nitrogen?
+(KNO3)

+**A:** +5, because K+ is +1 and O is always -2 unless it's in a peroxide (-1), so N must be +5 for it to be a neutral compound.

+### Question 12

+**Q:** What hapepns if only part of a reaction mixture is transferred to a volumetric flask and optical rotation is measured?

+**A:** The observed rotation would decreased but specific rotation would remain the same.
+This is because specific rotation is standardized by dividing observed rotation by the concentration and path length.Concentration is in g/100mL, and path length is in decimeters, which is kind of unusual.

+### Question 13

+**Q:** The pKa of a weak acid in solution is 5.4.
+If the ratio of concentration of the weak acid to its conjugate base is 10:1, what is the pH of the solution?

+**A:** 4.4.

+### Question 14

+**Q:** Which of the following is correctly arranged in order of increasing melting point?

+**A:** Urea < Glucose < Lactose, (in order of molecular size essentially)

+### Question 15

+**Q:** Standard enthalpy of formation liquid water is -286 KJ/mol.
+Standard enthalpy of vaporization of liquid water is 44 kJ/mol.
+What is the standard enthalpy of formation of water vapor?

+**A:** -242 kJ/mol (ΔHfvapor = ΔHfliquid + ΔHvap)

+### Question 16

+**Q:** Where is the equivalence point on a titration curve?
+What does it tell you about an acid?

+**A:** Visually, it is the inflection point where the curve is steepest, where its tangent is vertical.
+If the equivalence point is greater than ph=7, the acid is a weak acid.

+### Question 17

+**Q:** If H2CO3 has pKa of 6.35, and HCO3- has a pKa of 10.33, do you want a higher proportion of H2CO3 or HCO3- to buffer a solution fo pH of 9.5?

+**A:** HCO3-, because it is closer to the desired pH.
+Equal concentrations of acid/conjugate base mean pH = pKa (half equivalance point), so shifting the equilibrium further to right requires more conjugate base.

 ## Organic Chemistry

 ### 1